Curious about how to optimize content for voice search?

 A: Voice search uses speech recognition technology to perform a search on the internet.
 Users can simply ask their smart device a question instead of the traditional manual search directly into the search engine.

-Q: What are the best ways to optimize for voice search?
+Q: What are the best ways to do SEO optimization for voice search?

 A: Here are the top 6 ways to optimize for voice search: